psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 He swore, as he was trew knight.
 The spice was neuer soe sweete.

-52 ' Well, cozen Gawaine,' sayes Sir Kay, ' Thy chance is fallen arright, For thou hast gotten one of the fairest maids 1 euer saw with my sight.'
+52 'Well, cozen Gawaine,' sayes Sir Kay, 'Thy chance is fallen arright, For thou hast gotten one of the fairest maids 1 euer saw with my sight.'

-63 ' It is my fortune,' said Sir Gawaine; ' For my vnckle Arthurs sake I am glad as grasse wold be of raine, Great ioy that I may take.'
+63 'It is my fortune,' said Sir Gawaine; 'For my vnckle Arthurs sake I am glad as grasse wold be of raine, Great ioy that I may take.'

 54 Sir Gawaine tooke the lady by the one